Ě: Serbo-Croatian

 The grapheme is sometimes used in Serbo-Croatian to denote a jat (něsam, věra, lěpo, pověst, tělo).
 It is pronounced in different ways depending on the dialect: Ekavian (nesam, vera, lepo, povest, telo), Ikavian (nisam, vira, lipo, povist, tilo) or Ijekavian (nijesam, vjera, lijepo, povijest, tijelo).
 Historically its use was very widespread, but it gradually lost favour to combined j and e graphemes and was eventually dropped from the Gaj's Latin alphabet.
 It is found only in scientific and historically-accurate literature.

+Interslavic

+In Interslavic, the letter is the Latin alphabet rendition of the etymological yat, with the assigned sound equivalent to the Czech pronunciation of /ě/.
+It is a palatalizing vowel.
+This vowel is the continuation of the Proto-Slavic *ě, and uses the same grapheme to preserve the tradition.
+The prescribed Cyrillic equivalent is Є, but the traditional yat symbol Ѣ ѣ has also seen occasional use.

 Chinese

 Mandarin

 Pinyin uses this ě (e caron), not the e breve (ĕ), to indicate the third tone of Mandarin Chinese.

 Southern Min

 Tâi-Lô use ě to indicate the sixth tone of Southern Min (Taiwanese).

 Indonesian

 Indonesian uses ě (e caron), to indicate pěpět (schwa) as well as Javanese and Sundanese.